-We have audited the financial statements of Hull City Council and its group ("the Group") for the year ended 31 March 2019 under the Local Audit and Accountability Act 2014.
-The financial statements comprise the Council Movement in Reserves Statement, Comprehensive Income and Expenditure Statement, Balance Sheet, Cash Flow Statement, HRA Income and Expenditure Statement, the Movement on the HRA Income and Expenditure Account Statement, Collection Fund Income and Expenditure Statement, Group Movement in Reserves Statement, Group Comprehensive Income and Expenditure Statement, Group Balance Sheet and Group Cash Flow Statement and notes to the financial statements, including a summary of significant accounting policies.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19.
+We have audited the financial statements of Kingston upon Hull City Council ('the Council') and its subsidiaries ('the Group') for the year ended 31 March 2020, which comprise the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement, the Collection Fund Statement, the HRA Income and Expenditure Statement, the Movement on the HRA Statement, the Group Movement in Reserves Statement, the Group Comprehensive Income and Expenditure Statement, the Group Balance Sheet, the Group Cash Flow Statement and notes to the Council and Group financial statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2019/20.